-How To Differentiate Between A Licensed Money Lender And An Unlicensed Money Lender
+How To Differentiate Between Licensed Money Lenders And An Unlicensed Money Lenders in Singapore

 Many illegal money lenders masquerade as legal money lenders that guarantee 24-hour loans.
 Do keep in mind that licensed money lenders are governed by Singapore’s laws.
-Hence, there are regulations that licensed money lenders to have to abide by.
+Hence, there are regulations that Singapore licensed money lender have to abide by.